L1apps/taskbox/README.md

 ## Features

+*   **Task Relationships:** Link tasks as Parent/Child to create sub-tasks.
+Parent tasks cannot be completed until all children are done.
 *   **Remember Last List:** Automatically reloads the last list you were viewing.
 *   **Global View Persistence:** By default, all lists and Global Views remember your sort/filter settings.
 This can be toggled globally in User Settings or individually per list via the toolbar.
 *   **Custom Task Ordering:** Manual Up/Down sorting toggled per list.